Insult to injury on payday: Banks decide to open one hour late

 Mumbai waits in line from 6 am but banks change work hours without warning.
-Govt aggravates angst by curbing use of R500 note deadline to December 2
+Government aggravates angst by curbing use of Rs 500 note deadline to December 2.
+Here's what happened on 'Payday'

 People queue up outside State Bank of India in Fort to withdraw cash.
 Pic/Bipin Kokate